 Dear Parishioners,

-A recent headline from the Pew Research Center (August 5, 2019) stated the following: "Just one-third of U.S. Catholics agree with their church that Eucharist is body, blood of Christ."
+A headline from the Pew Research Center (August 5, 2019) stated the following: "Just one-third of U.S. Catholics agree with their church that Eucharist is body, blood of Christ."
 While I was disappointed with the findings, I cannot say that I was completely shocked.
 I have seen it coming for years now.

 Let me share with you a some facts and incidents that accentuate and corroborate this conclusion in my own mind:

-- We know that only
+- We knew (before the pandemic) that only

 with such sparse attendance?